parkseonghoony/parkseonghoony.github.io/_pages/about.md

 This is Seonghoon Park.
 Just for your information, I'm called Park Seonghoon (박성훈) in Korea.

 I'm currently a Ph.D candidate in Computer Science at Yonsei University in Seoul, South Korea.
-I am also a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Hojung Cha.
+I am also a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Prof. Hojung Cha.
 I received the B.S. degree in computer science from Yonsei University in February 2018.

 My research interests include cross-device computing, on-device machine learning, energy-aware mobile systems, and mobile web.
 I have published several research papers in top conferences such as MobiCom, MobiSys, INFOCOM, and PerCom.